 Vinyl records are no longer an artifact of nostalgia.
 Hipsters brought it back in the mid to late 2000s and now collecting vinyl has become mainstream.
 That said, there are still a few more niche genres out there that are fun to explore.
 You may discover some new favorites that will also make for fascinating conversation starters.

 Latin music comes in many styles.
 Salsa may be the first—ahem—flavor that comes to mind.
 This part of the world has also put its own spin on soul and funk.
 Latin soul has its roots in mambo music and pop.
 You’ll also hear some aspects of R&B. It grew out of New York City and is often performed in English.

 Let’s Play Video Games

 Video games are designed to be immersive.
 Their music is no exception.
-A brings your favorite scenes to life with a rich sound.
+A video game soundtrack on vinyl brings your favorite scenes to life with a rich sound.
 Some of these vinyls feature orchestral renditions of popular themes.
 You might be able to get your hands on a special edition that also includes linear notes and game artwork.